julbinb/julbinb.github.io/index.md

 In 2012–2016, I was teaching undergraduate CS courses at my alma mater, [Faculty of Mathematics, Mechanics and Computer Science](http://mmcs.sfedu.ru/) ([Southern Federal University](http://sfedu.ru/international/)).
-While teaching half-time, I had entered a PhD program as well; however, I later moved to [Northeastern](https://www.northeastern.edu/) where my PhD journey started over.
+While teaching half-time, I had entered a PhD program as well but later moved to [Northeastern](https://www.northeastern.edu/) where my PhD journey started over.
 In 2017–2018, I spent a year at the
 [Faculty of Information Technology](https://www.fit.cvut.cz/en)